-- The number of grantees is determined by the National Agency in accordance with the grant allocated to our university.
+--Being placed or nominated at a university under the Erasmus program does not guarantee that you will receive a grant.
+The number of grantees is determined by the National Agency in accordance with the grant budget allocated to our university.

-- Grant distribution starts from the main call and in case on any cancellation from the participant, next student on the list will be granted.
+--Grant distribution starts from the main call and in case of any cancellation from the participant, next student on the list will be granted.

-- Grants are paid to students in two instalments.
+--Grants are paid to students in two instalments.
 70% of the grant is paid before mobility and the remaining 30% is paid after return.
-The mobility duration stated in Certificate of Attendance is taken into account for the total payment.
+Final grant amount is determined according to the dates stated in Certificate of Attendance and remaining payment is made accordingly.

 Additional grants are available for students with disabilities and health conditions wishing to participate in an Erasmus+ placement and where participation would not be possible without extra financial support.
 For your questions; please e-mail to firstname.lastname@example.org.

 ADDITIONAL GRANT OPPORTUNITY FOR STUDENTS WITH FINANCIAL NEEDS

 This part is only valid for students who hold Turkish citizenship.
 Additional Grant Support may be provided (an extra grant of 250 € per month) to disadvantaged participants in addition to the grant they are entitled to.
 In order for the grant to be given, official proving documents should be submitted to IRO during the application period.
 This grant is not guaranteed , it depends on availability of our Erasmus budget.